EURODEO/openradardata-requirements/Deliverable_Requirements.md

 ### F20 - expose poor quality data with an indication of the data quality

-"Given a data producer exposes observations data of poor quality, when those observations data are processed by E-SOH and a quality indicator is present,then the data should be exposed by E-SOH along with an indication of the data quality."
+"Given a data producer exposes observations data of poor quality, when those observations data are processed by OPERA Open Radar Data and a quality indicator is present, then the data should be exposed by OPERA Open Radar Data along with an indication of the data quality."

 *Priority:*
 - primary

 *Clarifications:*
+- Will this ever happend as long as OPERA is validating
+- Validation of Pilot case will not be done.
+It is up to the NMS to send correct data and the required information of quality.

 *Acceptance criteria:*

 *Consequences and decisions:*

 ### F21 - indicate when data is of unknown quality

-"Given a data producer exposes observations data (of any quality), when those observations data are processed by E-SOH and no quality indicator is present,then the data should be exposed by E-SOH along with an indication that the data are of unknown quality."
+"Given a data producer exposes observations data (of any quality), when those observations data are processed by OPERA Open Radar Data and no quality indicator is present,then the data should be exposed by  along with an indication that the data are of unknown quality."

 *Priority:*
 - secondary

 *Clarifications:*
+- OPERA Open Radar Data API output formats and/or messaging systems should hold a default value if this information is missing
-- Should the default be to only return quality data, and an option to get all data + quality indicator)?
+- --SKIPP-- Should the default be to only return quality data, and an option to get all data + quality indicator)?
 - The user must choose the level of quality control based on a controlled vocabulary in the discovery metadata.
 We may want to specify a default for use in the API search.

 *Acceptance criteria:*